aritra90/CluStrat/README.md

 ### Dependencies

-* This software was developed using Python 3 (Python 2 for simulating datasets).
+* This package was developed using Python 3 (Python 2 for simulating datasets).
 * There are many imports for the software and you just need to make sure your pip package has the necessary packages installed.
 For example:
 ```
 python3 -m pip install plinkio